design-hfkbremen/S26_text-type-tools/input/04_poster-sketches.md

 **Interaction**
 1. How can you interact with the poster (scroll, click, hover, voice, gyroscope)?
-2. How does the poster change on interaction (color, size, )?
+2. How does the poster change on interaction / animation (color, size, width)?
 3. What’s the role of the user (explorer, navigator, reader, writer)?

 ## Collective Coding [16–18:00]